jessiehai25/starNotary/README.md

-# ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
+# Ethereum Smart Contracts, Tokens and Dapps
 **PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.

 ### Token
-Token Name: Star Token
+- Token Name: Star Token
-Token Symbol: STR
+- Token Symbol: STR
-Token Address: 0x2B4D46029558dbFA261AcA01B5d3da9D6b6aCdC9
+- Token Address: 0x2B4D46029558dbFA261AcA01B5d3da9D6b6aCdC9

 ### Dependencies
 For this project, you will need to have: